 It can also be flavored with seasoned butter as prepared in our Cajun Turkey Breast recipe, our seasoning blend is similar to Popeyes turkey Cajun seasoning; however, our recipe brings out the tenderness and creates a fine balance of sweet and spicy.

-When cooked right, you will enjoy a juicy meat, and the golden skin adds much-needed crispness to the bite.
+When cooked right, you will enjoy a slice of juicy meat, and the golden skin adds much-needed crispness to the bite.

-Also, if you want to make Cajun turkey, butter is the secret ingredient that adds to the tenderness of the meat yet providing you with a crispy outer layer texture.
-It can be baste continuously every 30 minutes to an hour to ensure every bite is full of relish and flavor.
+Also, if you want to make Cajun turkey, butter is the secret ingredient that adds to the tenderness of the meat while providing you with a crispy outer layer texture.
+It can be basted continuously every 30 minutes to an hour to ensure every bite is full of relish and flavor.

 Our Turkey vs. Popeyes Turkey – What’s So Unique About This Recipe?